w3c/csswg-drafts/css-env-1/explainers/env-preferred-text-scale.md

 #### macOS – no effect

 Not many native macOS apps seem to scale.
+(This Settings dialog is accessed via System Settings > Accessibility > Display > Text size in Sequoia.)

 ![](images/existing-os-macos.png)